Why biomarker tests?

 New generation biomarker tests have a very high NPV (95-98%).
 This means that they have a minimal risk of missing clinically significant cancer (2-5%).
 In comparison, old generation biomarker tests have a much lower NPV (67-92%) leading to a higher risk of missing cancer (8-33%).

 There are no data from prospective, randomised trials comparing the accuracy of different biomarker tests in detecting clinically significant prostate cancer.
-However, an indirect comparison of all tests suggests that SelectMDx has the best outcome: a very high accuracy of finding clinically significant cancer with only a 2% risk of missing significant cancer in case of a negative test result.
-In addition, 53% unnecessary biopsies could be avoided (see table).
+However, an indirect comparison of all tests suggests that SelectMDx has the best outcome: a very high accuracy of finding clinically significant cancer with only a 2% risk of missing significant cancer in case of a negative test result (see table).

 What is SelectMDx?